Nidzy/Flight-Airline-Ticket-booking-app/README.md

 # FlightApplication
 This project contains Static screen design of flight booking and information

-It is with the refrence of
+It is with the reference of
 https://www.uplabs.com/posts/flight-app-concept-kit